curl/curl-for-win/README.md

-- ⚠ If you're using 32-bit (x86) curl-for-win builds, on the next curl release, 7.85.0, on 2022-08-31, we will drop support for Windows XP in these binaries, and they will requires Vista.
+- ⚠ If you're using 32-bit (x86) curl-for-win builds, on the next curl release, 7.85.0, on 2022-08-31, we will drop support for Windows XP in these binaries, and they will require Vista.
   <br><br>
 - We provide binary packages in `.zip` and `.tar.xz` formats, signed with PGP key: